kolbytn/mindcraft/README.md

-The setup process of Mincraft Generative Agents is identical to the setup of Mindcraft, while there are some distinguishable features which you should pay attention.
+The setup process of Mincraft Generative Agents is identical to the setup of Mindcraft, while there are some notable features which you should pay attention.

 🦾 This project is under development, more functions are added and optimized.
 If you have any question, welcome to join the our Discord server for more communications!